Can You Use Regular Coffee in a Moka Pot for a Perfect Brew?

 Avoid using abrasive scrubbers or chemicals that may damage its surface.

-These simple maintenance tips will help prolong your Moka Pot’s lifespan while ensuring an optimal brewing experience every time.
+These simple maintenance tips will help prolong your stovetop coffee maker’s lifespan while ensuring an optimal brewing experience every time.

 4. Experimenting With Different Coffee Types For Unique Flavors